Alex Verdugo Player Props: Red Sox vs. Cubs

 Cubs Pitching Rankings

-- The Cubs have the 12th-ranked team ERA among all league pitching staffs (4.05).
+- The Cubs have the 13th-ranked team ERA among all league pitching staffs (4.04).

-- Cubs pitchers combine to surrender the fifth-fewest home runs in baseball (94 total, one per game).
+- The Cubs give up the fifth-fewest home runs in baseball (95 total, one per game).

-- Stroman will look to grab his 10th win when he gets the start for the Cubs, his 20th of the season.
-He is 9-6 with a 2.96 ERA and 98 strikeouts in 112 2/3 innings pitched.
+- The Cubs will send Steele (9-2) to the mound to make his 17th start of the season as he looks for his 10th win.
+He is 9-2 with a 2.56 ERA and 81 strikeouts through 91 1/3 innings pitched.

-- The right-hander last pitched on Thursday, July 6 against the Milwaukee Brewers, when he threw five innings, allowing four earned runs while giving up four hits.
+- The lefty's last appearance was on Thursday, July 6 against the Milwaukee Brewers, when he went six innings, surrendering three earned runs while giving up nine hits.

 © 2023 Data Skrive.
 All rights reserved.